rizkyilhampra/rizkyilhampra/README.md

 ♥️  **Support**
 <br>
 <br>
-I'm nobody, but just in case you want to waste your money, i'll free to take that 😈.
+I'm nobody, but just in case you want to waste your money, i can help you 😈.
 I was open Github Sponsor, you can being my sponsor [here](https://github.com/sponsors/rizkyilhampra).
 Thanks